nazavr322/ukr-handwriting-classification/README.md

 │   └── nginx.conf              <- Nginx configuration file for minio.
 │
 ├── models              <- Trained and serialized models, hyperparameters.
+│   ├── best_params.json        <- Hyperparameters to train models.
+│   ├── final_model.pth         <- Weights of the model currently used in an application.
+│   ├── mnist_model.pt          <- Weights of the model pretrained on the MNIST dataset.
+│   └── model_heads.pth         <- Weights of the model where 2 classification heads where trained to convergence.
 │
 ├── notebooks           <- Jupyter notebooks.
 │   ├── eda_and_viz.ipynb       <- Notebook with EDA and visualizations.